RelationalAI CLI

 The load-csv

-command loads CSV data from a file and inserts the result into a base relation specified by the --relation
+command loads CSV data from a file and inserts the result into the base relation specified by the --relation

 flag.

-If no relation is specified, the data are loaded in a relation named after the file provided as a parameter to the load-csv
+If no relation is specified, the data are loaded in a relation named after the provided data source file.

 Additionally, load-csv